mainmatter/svelte-workshop/3-svelte-components.iapresenter/text.md

 		reversed = reversedName
 	}

-	$: ({ name } = person);
 </script>
 ```
-- "$" means that svelte will observe the values for any changes
-- simple tasks like extending the name of this blog,
 - with curly braces you can add multiple statements or use it like a regular code block
-- you can destructure a prop with parenthesises

----
-### Prefix stores with $ to access their values

-We have a whole section about stores later on so we will explore this topic in depth later on

 ---
 ## Template markup